gskorupa/SignomixCPP/README.md

     std::cout << "Request has been sent!\n";
 }
 ```
 From **Response** type you can get four values: error, data, curlCode and httpCode.
 In simple case only check if error exists.
 If no, than request has been succesfully sent.
 When you set that response give you some data.
-Thet will be available uder **response.data** variable.
+That will be available uder **response.data** variable.
 Which is representation of std::vecotor<char>.
 Full usage of response you can see in example.
 If you want to send another request (POST or GET) just clear fields and you can use your client again!
 ```c++
 client.clearFields();
 ```